hyperledger/governance/.github/ISSUE_TEMPLATE/nomination.md

 ---
 name: Nomination
-about: Suggest a nominee for this TSC
+about: Nominate yourself to run for the TOC
 title: "[NOMINATION]: Year and Name"
 labels: Election
 assignees: ''